One question that comes up a lot when we talk with businesses is:

 Now this particular motivation is hard to argue against, because essentially it comes down to ethics.
 Are you willing to fake your popularity in order to have some short term success?

 New E-Commerce Business

 Let’s say you launch a brand new E-Commerce business, often users will look at Facebook as a gauge of credibility when making a purchase.
 Would you buy something from a brand new company that only has 24 fans on Facebook?
 Even if their prices are cheaper?
-Whilst I think some still would, there’s a large porportion of people that wouldn’t – credibility means everything.
+Whilst I think some still would, there’s a large proportion of people that wouldn’t – credibility means everything.

-So again in this scenario, jumpstarting your Likes could be a good way to fake that popularity initially until you start getting traction organically.
+So again in this scenario, jump starting your Likes could be a good way to fake that popularity initially until you start getting traction organically.